combat writing badge

 ZERO-SUM :

-denoting a system in which the sum of the gains equals the sum of the losses; as a "zero-sum game", wherein the wins and losses of the various players is always zero.
+denoting a system in which the sum of the gains equals the sum of the losses; as a "zero-sum game", wherein the wins and losses of the various players always balances to zero.
+Compare ACTE GRATUIT.

 03 / ZERO-THREE :

-the Marine ZERO-THREE infantry series military specialty (MOS) designation that is widely referred to as "Oh-Three" (letter-numeral); that is equivalent to Army 11B ("Eleven Bravo", "Eleven Bang", or "Eleven Bush") designation.
-This MOS designation should not be mistaken for the look-alike OFFICER PAY-GRADE RATING of Captain.
+the Marine ZERO-THREE infantry series military specialty (MOS) designation that is widely referred to as "Oh-Three" (letter-numeral); that's equivalent to the Army 11B ("Eleven Bravo", "Eleven Bang", or "Eleven Bush") designation.
+This MOS designation should not be mistaken for the look-alike OFFICER PAY-GRADE RATING for Captain.
 See SNUFFY, compare GRUNT, AIT.

 ZERO TOLERANCE :